ChainAgnostic/namespaces/cosmos.md

 ### Resolution Method

-To resolve a blockchain reference for the Cosmos namespace, make a REST GET request to the blockchain node with endpoint `/node_info`, for example:
+To resolve a blockchain reference for the Cosmos namespace, make a GET request to the Tendermint RPC enpoint of the blockchain node with path `/status`, for example:

 ```jsonc